Claudia Riner

-Claudia Riner (née Badgett, born 1948) is an American politician who served in the Kentucky House of Representatives from 1978 to 1981, representing the 36th district.
+Claudia Riner (née Badgett, born April 23, 1948) is an American politician who served in the Kentucky House of Representatives from 1978 to 1981, representing the 36th district.
 She was the first woman from Madisonville, Kentucky, to hold high public office.
 Riner was characterized by colleagues in the legislature as a polarizing figure, due to her conservatism and religious activism, but she was also known as a persistent and adept legislator.
 She proposed multiple bills related to her Christian values, including her most well-known "Ten Commandments law", requiring that a copy of the Ten Commandments be posted in a plaque in every Kentucky classroom.
 She also proposed bills to teach creation science in public schools, ban the sale and distribution of pornography to minors, and require that misdemeanor offenders compensate their victims.

-Claudia married Tom Riner in 1971; he was elected to replace her in the House in 1982, after she announced her retirement.
+Claudia married Tom Riner in 1971; he was elected to replace her in the House in 1981, after she announced her retirement.
 Riner continued to engage in public life; she has served multiple terms as the legislative chair for the Democratic Party in Kentucky's 41st House of Representatives district, as well as vice chair of the Jefferson County Democratic Party.

 Personal life

-Claudia Badgett was born in 1948 to Russell Badgett, Jr., a U.S. army veteran and mine operator, and Juanita Wadlington Badgett, of Madisonville, Kentucky.
+Claudia Rhea Badgett was born on April 23, 1948, to Russell Badgett Jr., a U.S. Army veteran and mine operator, and Juanita Wadlington Badgett, of Madisonville, Kentucky.
 She met Tom Riner in 1970 while at a "Crusade for Christ" at the University of Louisville.
 They married a year later; Claudia taught biology in Shelby County for a year before they moved to Louisville.
-As of 2001, the two have six children; she nursed and homeschooled all six.
+The two have six children; she nursed and homeschooled all six.
 One of them was born while she was in office, although not during the House session.
 As of 2016, the Riners live in Louisville, where they have operated several religious and charitable organizations.
 In 1980, Sharon Reynolds with the Lexington Herald wrote that the Riners would run a "sort of soup kitchen/mission and quasi-rehabilitation center" for the poor out of their home, in that Claudia would cook breakfast for them while her husband gave religious counsel.